mralamdari/project_h1/README.md

-# Deploy ML models with FastAPI and Docker
+# Deploy MachineL models with FastAPI and Docker